Capsule Networks Do Not Need to Model Everything: Proposed method

+We train CapsNets via standard back-propagation learning, minimizing some loss functions like margin loss.
+Our ultimate goal is to assess to what extent a variation of the value of some parameter $\theta$ would affect the error on the network output.
+In particular, the parameters not affecting the network output can be pushed to zero, meaning we enrich the training stage of CapsNets with pruning.
+To understand the effect of pruning on the cardinality of the parse trees, we first more formally analyze the distribution of the coupling coefficients

-where $t$ indicates the target routing iterations.\footnote{for abuse of notation, in this subsection we suppress the index $\xi$} Let us evaluate the $c_{ij}$ over a non-yet trained model: as we saw also in Section \ref{sec:parse-tree-extraction}, we have
+where $r_T$ indicates the target routing iterations in a CapsNet with two capsule layers.
+We suppress the indices $\xi$ and $l$ for abuse of notation.
+Let us evaluate the $c_{i,j}$ over a non-yet trained model: namely we have

 When updating the parameters, following~\cite{gu}, we have